telekom/nlu-bridge/README.md

 ### Concepts / Architecture

 - **Vendors**\
-  The [`vendors`](/nlubridge/vendors/) module implements standardized interfaces to the specific vendors.
+  The [`vendors`](/nlubridge/vendors/) subpackage implements standardized interfaces to the specific vendors.
 A specific `Vendor` instance is in charge of dealing with converting the data to the required format, uploading data to the cloud if applicable, training models and making predictions.

 - **Datasets**\
-  The [`nlu_dataset`](/nlubridge/datasets/) module provides a standard interface to NLU data.
+  The [`nlu_dataset`](/nlubridge/nlu_dataset/) module provides a standard interface to NLU data.
 Data stored in different vendor's custom format can be loaded as a dataset and provided to any different vendor.